Director of Communications and Events

 Previously Tom was a senior crime policy adviser in Tony Blair’s Strategy Unit, a strategy consultant at the Boston Consulting Group and an independent adviser to international governments on crime policy and public management.
 He remains passionate about crime policy and continues to contribute widely to debates on crime and justice issues in a personal capacity.
 Tom’s book on crime Crime Fictions will be published with Penguin, Allen Lane next year.

-Tom is a regular commentator for radio, print and television, most recently on Radio 4’s Today Programme on the government contracting scandals.
+Tom is a regular commentator for radio, print and television, most recently on BBC Newsnight on decentralisation and on Radio 4’s Today Programme on the government contracting scandals.

 Julian joined the Institute in July 2009 from the Prime Minister's Strategy Unit where he was Deputy Director.
 He started his career at the Institute for Fiscal Studies, where he spent eight years and published work on the UK's personal taxation and welfare system.